 Both the ACT and the SAT score essays on a scale of 0 to 12.
 Each essay is graded by two people who score the work out of 6.
 The two grades are added together to create a composite score, which is then often combined with a writing or English score.

 College Board's SAT essay grading has been criticized in the past for its bias toward longer essays and big vocabulary.
-Les Perelman, a professor at MIT, gave a presentation on how formulaic writing with a historical quote and "big words" go a long way to acing an essay in the SAT.
+Les Perelman, a professor at MIT, gave a presentation on how formulaic writing with a historical quote and "big words" goes a long way to acing an SAT essay.